m50d/paperdoll/README.md

  I find the maintainability advantages of maven compelling and will not accept patches to convert to SBT, but any implementation of binary compatibility checking in the maven build would be very welcome.
  * Paperdoll depends on ScalaZ since it makes extensive use of `Leibniz`.
-I would prefer to depend on Cats but this functionality is a firm requirement.
-I also use a feature of `MonadPlus` that I don't believe is presently implemented in cats.
+I would prefer to depend on Cats (at least for `paperdoll-core`), but this functionality is a firm requirement.
+ I also use a feature of `MonadPlus` that I don't believe  is presently implemented in Cats, and make some use of `Unapply`.
- * I have not implemented the `MonadCatchIO` example from the paper as there is no single established IO monad implementation in Scala.
+ * I have not implemented the `MonadCatchIO` example from the paper as there is no single established IO monad implementation in Scala and I don't really understand the approach ScalaZ is taking.
+ Contributions welcome.

 ## Implementation notes